-Now, We're going to have difficulty because that heart of ours is going to want to give itself away grudgingly.
-It's going to try to convince us that keeping the letter of the law is enough.
-By Jesus' own testimony here, it isn't enough.
+We are going to have difficulty because that heart of ours is going to want to give itself away grudgingly.
+It is going to try to convince us that keeping the letter of the law is enough.
+By Jesus' own testimony here, it is not enough.

 Do you remember what He said in Matthew 5?